Updated Feb 19, 2026

 Adalo also keeps a version history of up to 10 previous snapshots, including both manual saves and system-triggered automatic saves.
 Each version entry includes the version name, notes describing the changes, the creator, and the timestamp.
 Before restoring any version, the platform automatically saves your current state, acting as a safeguard against accidental data loss.

-This snapshot-based system plays a key role in how version control integrates into no-code development workflows.
+This snapshot-based system plays a key role in how version control integrates into development workflows.

 Version Control in No-Code Workflows

-Adalo processes over 20 million data requests daily across its network of published apps, so ensuring stability is a priority.
+The platform processes over 20 million data requests daily across its network of published apps, so ensuring stability is a priority.
 To support this, Adalo introduces environment separation, letting you preview changes in a test environment before pushing them live.
-Recent updates have significantly improved performance, with an 11x boost in editor speed and an 86% reduction in load times for data-heavy apps.
-This makes version control tasks faster and more efficient.
+The Adalo 3.0 infrastructure overhaul (launched late 2026) delivered significant performance improvements—the platform is now 3-4x faster than before, making version control tasks more efficient than ever.

 However, there's one key limitation: Adalo doesn't support real-time multi-user editing.
 As their documentation explains: